canvasxyz/canvas-docs/docs/intro.md

 # Introduction

 Canvas is a minimalist peer-to-peer computer, with an architecture that resembles IPFS and BitTorrent.
-We use signed messages, peer-to-peer networking, and CRDTs, to make it possible to build decentralized apps without launching a cryptocurrency or using a token to pay fees.
+We use signed messages, peer-to-peer networking, and CRDTs, to make it possible to build decentralized apps without a cryptocurrency.

 Each Canvas application is a unique file that defines a *decentralized backend*, a set of models, routes, and actions, with the ability to read from data sources like certificate authorities or blockchains.